Frank Wilkinson: Chavez Ravine

-Campaign Against the House Un-American Activities
+Campaign against the House Un-American Activities Committee

 Wilkinson was called before the House Un-American Activities Committee (HUAC) twice, once in 1956 in Los Angeles, and again in 1958 in Atlanta.
 Both times he chose to plead the First Amendment (rather than the Fifth).
 In Atlanta he was joined in pleading the First by Carl Braden, a civil rights activist.
-They both were cited for contempt of Congress in a vote of 435-0 for Frank and 434-1 for Carl.
-Their case went all the way up to the Supreme Court (see Wilkinson v.
+They both were cited for contempt of Congress, in a vote of 435-0 for Wilkinson and 434-1 for Braden.
+Their case went to the Supreme Court (see Wilkinson v.
 United States).
 In a 5–4 decision, the court upheld Wilkinson's conviction (they refused to hear Braden's case, so the effect was to uphold his conviction as well).

 While the case was wending its way through the courts, Wilkinson toured the country speaking out against HUAC and organizing in cities where HUAC held hearings.
 In 1960, he helped form the National Committee to Abolish HUAC, which evolved into the National Committee Against Repressive Legislation, the organization he led until his death.

-On May 1, 1961, Frank and Carl Braden entered federal prison.
+On May 1, 1961, Frank Wilkinson and Carl Braden entered federal prison, with each man serving a nine-month sentence.